 Influenza Situation Update

-In the Pacific Islands, ILI activity was mostly low and stable.
-During the week ending 3 November 2013, Guam reported weekly ILI case numbers above the threshold of 90% of their historical values.
+In the Pacific Islands, ILI activity was variable with an increase observed in a number of islands.
+During the week ending 23 March 2014, none of the Pacific Islands reported weekly ILI case numbers above the threshold of 90% of their historical values.

 Global influenza situation